12tare21/stake-limit-service/README.md

 ## About project

-Stake limit service processes ticket messages for devices according to stake limit configuration by which devices are declared as OK, HOT, BLOCK(don't accept tickets anymore).
-Rules of stake limit being applied are stake limit - limit acceptance of stakes, time duration - period in which tickets stake sum is counted on device, time period after which device unblocks and hot percentage (value) at which device is declared as HOT.
+Stake limit service processes ticket messages for devices according to stake limit configuration by which device status is declared as OK, HOT, BLOCKED(don't accept tickets anymore).
+Rules of stake limit being applied are **stakeLimit** - limit acceptance of stakes, **timeDuration** - period in which tickets stake sum is counted on device, **restrictionExpires** - time period after which device unblocks and **hotPercentage** - value at which device status is declared as HOT.

 - Simple to use
 - Open and secure controllers(in case that validation moves from Terminal Device in future)